Realization of fermionic Laughlin state on a quantum processor: Methods

 \subsection{Quantum hardware}

-The quantum circuits were executed on IonQ’s Aria 1 trapped-ion quantum computer, which utilizes 25 ytterbium-ion-based qubits with all-to-all connectivity.
+The quantum circuits for measuring local density and spatial correlations were executed on IonQ’s Aria 1 trapped-ion quantum computer, which utilizes 25 ytterbium-ion-based qubits with all-to-all connectivity.
 The hardware is calibrated daily and here we report Aria 1’s calibrations on the day of execution accessed through Amazon Braket.
 Single-qubit gates were characterized using Clifford randomized benchmarking, achieving an average fidelity of 99.97\%.
-Two-qubit gates were benchmarked using direct randomized benchmarking on the $XY(\pi/4)$ gate, yielding an average fidelity of 98.46\%.
+Two-qubit gates were benchmarked using direct randomized benchmarking on the $XX(\pi/4)$ gate, yielding an average fidelity of 98.46\%.
 Readout fidelity was evaluated through one-qubit randomized benchmarking, with an average fidelity of 99.44\%.
 To mitigate hardware noise, we employed IonQ’s native debiasing mitigation scheme.

+The quantum circuits for measuring second-order R\'enyi entropy via randomized measurement were executed on IonQ’s Forte 1 trapped-ion quantum computer, which utilizes 36 ytterbium-ion–based qubits with all-to-all connectivity.
+Here we report Forte 1’s characterization on the day of execution accessed through Amazon Braket.
+Single-qubit gates were characterized using Clifford randomized benchmarking, achieving an average fidelity of 99.98\%.
+Two-qubit gates were benchmarked using direct randomized benchmarking \cite{chen_benchmarking_2024}, yielding an average fidelity of 99.68\%.
+State preparation and measurement (SPAM) was evaluated through one-qubit randomized benchmarking, with an average fidelity of 99.68\%.